 If you have a WordPress website, you will benefit by following these tips, even if you only select a few of the following 11 steps to make your site load lightning fast.

 1.)
-First you will need a fully optimized theme (my affiliate link), and I do not believe you will find a fully optimized free theme, so, be prepared to pay for one.
+First you will need a fully optimized theme, and I do not believe you will find a fully optimized free theme, so, be prepared to pay for one.
 There are many advantages to buying a theme, as you will discover should you decide to take my advice on this issue.
 By making sure the theme you purchase is fully optimized this will give you one more advantage over your competition.

 Some advantages for using a quality WordPress theme are: website loads faster; twitter card coding included; an option for social media buttons included, full on support when you need it; regular updates; etc. By reducing the need for those extra plugins, your site will load faster.